VIGS25/BioReactor/README.md

 #### Running

 * To run the code, just download the data files to a directory
-* Change the following line in ``main.py`` to the directory where the files are loacted
+* Change the following line in ``main.py`` to the directory where the files are located
 ```
 data_dir = sys.path[0] + '\\Aligned + Interpolated Data\\'
 ```